JDavidMartin/FifaTrader/README.md

 Adding in Unassigned functionality, to allow users to move players to unsassigned, and then move to transfer list.

-Create a method to store favourited player ID's, to be easily accessed on the Bidding page.
+Create a method to store favourited player ID's, to be easily accessed on the Bidding page. - DONE